ekliao/EricLiaoDigitalGarden/src/site/notes/Obsidian Issues.md

 ![../../../_attachments/Screen Shot 2023-06-08 at 15.59.07.png|500](/img/user/_attachments/Screen%20Shot%202023-06-08%20at%2015.59.07.png)

 ---
+## iCloud
+### Indexing

+- iCloud is the suspect in constant Obdidian indexing: [Thread](https://forum.obsidian.md/t/obsidian-keeps-indexing-my-vault/30636)

-## iCloud free sync is often stuck in synchronizing the Obsidian configuration files
+### iCloud free sync is often stuck in synchronizing the Obsidian configuration files

 This view on my iPhone has become a daily eyesore:

 ![_attachments/IMG_EAE1F33EA278-1.jpeg|250](/img/user/_attachments/IMG_EAE1F33EA278-1.jpeg)
 - [The problem, and two potential solutions using Github (manual sync) and Apple Scriptable](https://www.reddit.com/r/ObsidianMD/comments/vdal97/is_there_a_way_to_shorten_this_waiting_time_or/)

+---
 ## Hierarchical tags

 Metadata hierarchical tags can't be searched through the hashtag syntax